-n April 1, 1999, the U.S. Arms Control and Disarmament Agency went out of business.
-As part of a reorganization of foreign affairs agencies, the main functions of ACDA are now incorporated into the State Department.
+On April 1, 1999, a mainstay of United States national security policy since 1961, the U.S. Arms Control and Disarmament Agency (ACDA) went out of business.
+As part of a reorganization of foreign affairs agencies, the main functions of ACDA were absorbed by the State Department.

 Was this a wise decision?
-Will America and the world be safer with the arms control portfolio integrated into the vast range of foreign policy concerns that occupies State, rather than constituting the sole responsibility of a specialized agency?
+Are America and the world safer with the arms control portfolio integrated into the range of foreign policy concerns that occupies State, rather than constituting the sole responsibility of a specialized agency?